 All-cause mortality and disease-specific mortality

-The age-specific all-cause mortality rate and CVD-specific mortality in the general Chinese population were obtained from national disease surveillance data reported in China Health and Family Planning Yearbook 2015 [2] and weighted by the population in urban and rural (appendix Table 1).
+The age-specific all-cause mortality rate and CVD-specific mortality in the general Chinese population were obtained from national disease surveillance data reported in China Health and Family Planning Yearbook 2015 [2] and weighted by the population in urban and rural (S1 Table 1).

-Appendix Table 1.
+S1 Table 1.
 Per annum age-speciﬁc all-cause mortality in general Chinese population in 2014